Muscle contractions: How do muscles work?

 The word ‘tonic’ means tone.
-Tonic contractions then are simply the contractions that maintain the resting tone of our muscles.
+Tonic muscle contractions then are simply the contractions that maintain the resting tone of our muscles.

 The word ‘isometric’ means same length.
-Isometric contractions occur when the tension or tone of the muscle changes, but the length of the muscle stays the same.
+Isometric muscle contractions occur when the tension or tone of the muscle changes, but the length of the muscle stays the same.
 For example, if we pick up a rock and carry it around in our hand out in front of us, several muscles are doing an isometric contraction to resist gravity and keep the rock steady in our hand.

 Isotonic contractions – concentric and eccentric

 The word ‘isotonic’ means same tone.
 Isotonic muscle contractions occur when the tension of the muscle stays the same, but the length of the muscle changes.
 There are two types of isotonic contractions.
 In an isotonic concentric contraction the muscle gets shorter while contracting.
 This is the idea of muscle contraction that we are usually most familiar with.
 For example, my biceps brachii will do an isotonic concentric contraction when I lift a glass of water from the table and bring it toward my mouth.

 There is another type of isotonic contraction, however.
 We also experience isotonic eccentric contractions.
 In this type of contraction the muscle is getting longer while the tension remains the same.
 For example, if I bend over to pick something up from the floor, my hamstrings will do an isotonic eccentric contraction.
 They will get longer as they resist gravity to slow my momentum and allow me to reach to the floor with some control.